Consumer Engagement in Governance at HCH Projects

 - Breakdown of various types of health care for the homeless project structures and their board governance requirements.

-- NEW: Quick Guide on Consumer Engagement
+- Quick Guide on Consumer Engagement

 - Considerations and tips for organizations in how to build structures and processes that support meaningful consumer engagement.